$B-L$ model in light of the CDF II result: Dark Matter Constraints

-There are several DM annihilation channels present in this model which is shown in Appendix.~\ref{appn}.
-They involve annilation to quarks, leptons, neutrinos, gauge bosons~($Z$, $Z'$), neutral scalars~($H_{i}, H^0$) and charged scalar~($H^{\pm}$).
+There are several DM annihilation channels present in this model, which are shown in Appendix.~\ref{appn}.
+They involve annihilation to quarks, leptons, neutrinos, gauge bosons~($Z$, $Z'$), neutral scalars~($H_{i}, H^0$) and charged scalar~($H^{\pm}$).
 Altogether, they determine the relic abundance of $\chi_d$.
 Note that as $\chi_d$ is charged under $B-L$, the DM $\chi_d$ has both the gauge and scalar interactions.
-The gauge interactions allow the annihilation of the dark matter particle into fermions mediated by the gauge boson, $\chi_d\chi_d^{*}\to Z'^{*}\to f\bar{f}$.
+The gauge interactions allow the annihilation of the DM particle into fermions mediated by the gauge boson, $\chi_d\chi_d^{*}\to Z'\to f\bar{f}$.
 One should also consider the direct annihilation into two gauge bosons, $\chi_d \chi_d^{*}\to Z' Z'$, when kinematically accessible.
-Hence in pure gauge interaction case there are very few parameters~($M_{\rm DM}, g_x, M_{Z'}$) which plays the role in determining DM phenomenology.
-Due to the strong experimental constraints on $M_{Z'}/g_x$, the annihilation into $Z' Z'$ is suppressed, hence only annihilation to fermions turns out to be relevant.
-Due to the structure of the gauge coupling, the annihilation channel $\chi_d\chi_d^{*}\to Z'^{*}\to f\bar{f}$ is velocity suppressed~($\propto v^2$).
-This is why the relic density tends to be much higher than the observed value except in a narrow region close to the resonance~($M_{\rm DM}\sim M_{Z'}/2$).
-And even at the resonance, the relic density can be too large to be in agreement with the data, as illustrated in Ref.~\cite{Rodejohann:2015lca}.
-Specifically the requirements to have correct relic is to be near resonance and relatively large coupling $g_x$ and low $M_{Z'}$, which in view of Fig.~\ref{fig:B-LConstraint} is ruled out. \\
+Hence, in a pure gauge interaction case, there are very few parameters~($M_{\rm DM}, g_x, M_{Z'}$) which play a role in determining DM phenomenology.
+Due to the strong experimental constraints on $M_{Z'}/g_x$, the annihilation into $Z' Z'$ is suppressed.
+Hence, only annihilation to fermions turns out to be relevant.
+Due to the structure of the gauge coupling, the annihilation channel $\chi_d\chi_d^{*}\to Z'\to f\bar{f}$ is velocity suppressed~($\propto v^2$).
+This is why the relic density tends to be much higher than the observed value except in a narrow region close to the resonance~($M_{\rm DM}\sim M_{Z'}/2$)~\cite{Rodejohann:2015lca}.
+And even at the resonance, the relic density can be too large to be in agreement with the data, as illustrated in Fig. \ref{OnlyZBM}.

 In this Figure, we considered that only gauge interactions contribute to relic density and plotted it as a function of DM mass.
 We considered four benchmark values of ($M_{Z'},g_{x}$).
 We chose the maximum gauge coupling as the benchmark coupling value that satisfies the collider bounds, as shown in Fig.~\ref{fig:B-LConstraint}, for DM masses of 2 TeV and 5 TeV.
 For the other two cases, we used a gauge coupling of 0.95.
 It is clear from Fig.~\ref{OnlyZBM} that the higher the $Z'$ mass, the more difficult it is to get low values of the relic density, even for very high gauge coupling.